ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

 shares them, and no single track owns them.
 They are subtracted **once**, on the peer connection.

-Freezes, low or volatile frame rates, dropped frames, pixelation, audio concealment, time-stretch, jitter-buffer delay: these are *measurements of damage the user experienced*.
+Freezes, low or volatile frame rates, dropped frames, pixelation, invented speech, time-stretch, jitter-buffer delay: these are *measurements of damage the user experienced*.
 They are subtracted on the **track**, and only there.